matthewowen/personal-site/_posts/2012-05-25-fluid-layouts-jekyll.markdown

 layout: post
 title: Fluid Layouts in Jekyll
 date: 2012-06-25T21:00:00.1Z
+summary: For larks and good cheer, I decided to make this site use a fluid, responsive/adaptive (I refuse to acknowledge a meaningful distinction between these terms) layout.
 ---

+NOTE: I've since updated the site further, so this article no longer holds entirely true for this site...

 For larks and good cheer, I decided to make this site use a fluid, responsive/adaptive (I refuse to acknowledge a meaningful distinction between these terms) layout.